donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 }
 ```

-Where v is the velocity of the wind, S is the area of contact of wind, $\delta$ is wind force coefficient, c and k are damping coefficient and resotration coefficient respectively.
+Where v is the velocity of the wind, S is the area of contact of wind, $\delta$ is wind force coefficient, c and k are damping coefficient and restoration coefficient respectively.

 ```math
 \displaylines{